Choice and Accountability

 Our school division can encourage administration to seek broader and deeper partnerships in our region to help find innovative opportunities for students to connect with new learning experiences.

 Another Opportunity: Alberta Computers for Schools.
-A local not for profit that provides quality refurbished laptops, at a cost of $12 per unit, that PSD at this time is not working with to help make sure we have more hardware assets and would help alleviate the need for computers to be hauled to school and home every day.
+A local not for profit that provides quality refurbished laptops, at a cost of $12 per unit, that PSD currently is not working with, which would help make sure we have more hardware assets and would help alleviate the need for computers to be hauled to and from school every day.